MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/supply-forecast.md

     - **Forecast model** – Select the model that contains the supply and/or demand forecasts to be considered by this master plan.
     - **Include supply forecast** –  Set to *Yes* to set this master plan to consider supply forecasts.
     - **Include demand forecast** –  Set to *Yes* to set this master plan to consider demand forecasts.
 This setting is independent of the **Include supply forecast** setting, but some of the other settings on this page  apply to both supply and demand forecast.
 For more information about planning with demand forecasts, see [Master planning with demand forecasts](demand-forecast.md).
-    - **Method used to reduce forecast requirements**: select a method to use to reduce forecast requirements during master scheduling.
+    - **Method used to reduce forecast requirements**: select a method to use to reduce forecast requirements during master planning.
 Choose one of the following values
-        - *None*: Forecast requirements won't be reduced during master scheduling. <!-- KFM: What is the difference between master planning and master scheduling? -->
+        - *None*: Forecast requirements won't be reduced during master planning.
         - *Percent - reduction key*: Forecast requirements will be reduced according to the percentages and time periods that are defined in the reduction key.
         - *Transactions – reduction key*: Forecast requirements will be reduced by the transactions that occur during the time periods defined by the reduction key.
         - *Transactions – dynamic period*: Forecast requirements will be reduced by the order transactions that occur during the dynamic period.
 The dynamic period covers the current forecast dates and ends with the start of the next forecast.
 The *Transactions – dynamic period* method doesn't use or require a reduction key and, when you use it, the following conditions apply: